 Why are you processing my personal information?

+- carrying out statutory consultations as part of the Commission’s core duties.
 The Commission’s Review process is informed by public consultations – this is a statutory requirement under the Local Government (Democracy) (Wales) Act 2013.
 The Commission is committed to respecting the personal data that is held as part of the Review process.

 As a data controller under the auspices of the General Data Protection Regulation (GDPR), the data the Commission collect and whether it is held in electronic, paper, or other formats, will have appropriate safeguards in place to ensure compliance with the Legislation.